FERTILITY ISSUES: HOW TO STAY MOTIVATED?

 The results achieved by the Ayurvedic medicines are going to stay with you for a very.. very… very…. long time so that you can plan your next baby too without worrying about low sperm count again.

-Keep Patience: One of the most irritating facts in male infertility treatment is no one knows when the treatment ends up as a result.
-Thus, keeping patience during the treatment phase is the key to early recovery.
+Keep Patience: One of the most irritating facts in male infertility treatment is no one knows when the treatment will end up as a result.
+Thus, patience during the treatment phase is the key to early recovery.

-Make a plan: Planning for treating male infertility will help you to handle the situation more effectively both on the financial and emotional front.
-Discuss with your partner about the options you are planning to consider.
-Don’t get carried away blindly for treatments such as in-vitro fertilization (IVF) or adoption or donor sperm.
+Make a plan: Planning for treating male infertility will help you handle the situation more effectively financially and emotionally.
+Discuss with your partner the options you are planning to consider.
+Don’t get carried away blindly for treatments such as in-vitro fertilization (IVF), adoption, or donor sperm.
 Take time as these treatment options are best only as last resorts.
 Be positive and informed, you may not even require them at all.

 Be informed: Get detailed information about the cause of infertility.
 Low sperm count is one of the most common causes and fortunately, most patients get out of the situation and become fertile.
 You should know the advantages and disadvantages of various treatment options.

 Get active: Incorporate exercise in your daily routine.
 This will help improve the flow of blood and help in reducing obesity, the conditions which directly affect the health of sperm.
 Further, you should avoid smoking and drinking alcohol as these may negatively affect reproductive health.
 Lubrication during sex, wearing tight underwear and taking hot water baths may negatively affect sperm health.